Measuring Page Load Time: Useful Tools

 - The results are not always stable.
 The main problem is that you probably will never even discover why it’s happening;

-- Every tool you try understands the page load time in its own way.
+- Usually, load testing tools measure the page load time in different way.
 Sorry, but there is no unique formula;

 - Websites with authentication are extremely difficult to measure.
 Let us know if you figure out how to deal with this problem, okay?

 - The reports you get in the end usually miss details.

 Despite the challenges of the way, a lot of tools for an effective website load test are already available.
 No worries, you don’t need to try every existing tool in order to find the most suitable one.
 We have already done this for you.
 Here are the most useful and practical ways for page load tests: